devonfw-tutorials/katacoda-scenarios-dev/173_rework-devon4j-app-tutorial_devon4j-app/step2.md

-As shown in above image,devon4j application follows [multilayered architecture](https://en.wikipedia.org/wiki/Multitier_architecture).
+As shown in above image, devon4j application follows [multilayered architecture](https://en.wikipedia.org/wiki/Multitier_architecture).

 Each component is divided into following layers: